 This article will cover:

-To add a food to your diary Click the Add Food button.
+To add a food to your diary click the Add Food button on your diary page.
 You can also use the keyboard shortcut Alt-A (Alt-Ctl-A on Mac OS X).

 Start typing in the name of the food item you want to add.
 For example, type 'oats'.
 You can enter keyword fragments separated by spaces to narrow your search.
 For example, typing 'soup car' will find results such as 'Carrot Soup'.
 You can also search by food number or barcode number.
 The results are ranked by a combination of how well the name matches your search, and how popular the item is.

 Pressing the tab key from the search field will auto-select the top hit and take keyboard focus to the amount box.
 Hit tab again to take focus to the measure list, and press enter to add the serving.

 Limit your search results to find foods more quickly by selecting a food search tab.

 - All: This tab shows all the search results for the text entered in the search box.

 - Favorites: This tab shows all the foods you have previously marked as favorites.

 - Common Foods: This tab shows results from our highest quality nutrition databases and will typically have the most nutrition information available for a particular food.
 To get the most nutrition information using Cronometer, we recommend searching for whole foods, and generic versions of your brand name products in this search tab.

 - Supplements: This tab shows all results that match the text entered that belong to the supplements category.